 Hello there!
 I’ve been a bit absent of late, sorry about that.
 March and April turned into eternal sickness for both me and Olivia, and with that I found myself feeling rather down with zero energy, and no will or want to sit down and write anything other than a shopping list.
 But, after a short break to Cornwall, albeit not entirely relaxing (looks sideways at the kid), I’ve found some mojo again and I want to talk about my body (in a non-sexeh, R-Kelly singing way, okay) My body has changed a lot over the past few years, especially after having a baby but exactly a year and a half after having her, I found my ideal weight, it felt good and my monthly cycle was back on track.
 Things felt like they had gotten back to normal.

 Mid week cooking when you’re trying to feed adults and little people can be hard sometimes.
 I often find myself, despite saying that I never would, cooking a dinner for the kid, then something different for my husband and I, which is a bit of a pain in the bum.
 Generally what I try to stick to however is, cooking our meals with plenty of leftovers, so the kid can have whatever we eat, the next day, or I can freeze some or have it for lunch.
 Sometimes she loves what we eat, and sometimes, well, sometimes it all goes on the floor :/ but this particular recipe was a complete success, which given she is a total fuss pot is a winner.
-I had some turkey mince in our freezer and was going to cook meatballs, but decided to plump for a lasagne instead after finding this recipe, and it was deeeee-licious (as my daughter would say) This is the perfect happy-medium dish too if you’re trying to be healthy, as you can make it good, or you can be a bit naughty with it by adding EXTRA CHEESE which lets face it, is far more fun right 😉 And don’t be put off by the long instructions, this is a really easy dish to make I promise.
+I had some turkey mince in our freezer and was going to cook meatballs, but decided to plump for a lasagne instead after finding this recipe, and it was deeeee-licious (as my daughter would say) This is the perfect happy-medium dish too if you’re trying to be healthy because by using turkey mince you are lowering the fat content, and you can make it naughty by adding EXTRA CHEESE which lets face it, is far more fun right 😉 And don’t be put off by the long instructions, this is a really easy dish to make I promise.
 And that’s coming from someone who while finishing this post, set fire to her husbands dinner!